PhilipYip1988/Fedora/fedora_media_writer_windows.md

 <img src="./images/fedora_media_writer_windows/img_018.png" alt="img_018" width="600"/>

-However the USB will be restored using the exFAT will system:
+However the USB will be restored using the exFAT file system:

 <img src="./images/fedora_media_writer_windows/img_019.png" alt="img_019" width="600"/>

 The USB Flash Drive can be restored on Windows using Rufus.
-For more details see [Restore USB on Windows](restore_usb_windows.md)
+For more details see [Restore USB on Windows](/.restore_usb_windows.md)